Quantifying the Milky Way, LMC and their interaction using all-sky kinematics of outer halo stars: Data

 \subsubsection{Combined H3+SEGUE+MagE sample}

 The above surveys combine to produce a pure sample of stars with homogeneous stellar parameters and their uncertainties derived with the \texttt{MINESweeper} pipeline, e.g., distance estimates with an uncertainty floor of $10\%$.
 Subsequently, we adopt the same selection procedure to exactly reproduce the high-fidelity subset in sec.~2.3, \citet{Chandra2025a}, e.g., fractional distance uncertainties $< 25 \%$.
 This selection procedure ensures that known substructures and unphysical quantities are removed from the sample.
 In particular, the Sagittarius stream \citep[e.g.,][]{Majewski2003, Vasiliev2021} is excised using the angular momentum cuts proposed by \citet{Johnson2020}.
+We note that specific choices for removing Sagittarius stream stars may alter results, e.g. see appendix A in \citet{Chandra2025a} as well as sec.~2.6 and appendix D in \citet[][]{Bystrom2025}.
 The all-sky sample of H3+SEGUE+MagE stars used in this work contains $1,296$ field stars between $r_{\rm gal} \in [30 - 160] \, \rm kpc$.
+The same sample of stars was used in \citet{Brooks2025} when considering the full depth of the H3+SEGUE+MagE combined outer halo survey.
+Although that study also considered other data selections to match DESI survey selection criteria.
 Note that some figures in this study will use the shorthand ‘H3+' to refer to this combined sample.